Donald Dewar

-Donald Campbell Dewar (21 August 1937 – 11 October 2000) was a Scottish statesman and politician who served as the inaugural First Minister of Scotland and Leader of the Labour Party in Scotland from 1999 until his death in 2000.
-He previously served as Secretary of State for Scotland from 1997 to 1999.
+Donald Campbell Dewar (21 August 1937 – 11 October 2000) was a Scottish statesman and politician who served as the inaugural first minister of Scotland from 1999 until his death in 2000 and leader of the Labour Party in Scotland from 1998 until his death in 2000.
+He was widely regarded as the "Father of the Nation" during his tenure as first minister, and the "Architect of Devolution" whilst serving as Secretary of State for Scotland from 1997 to 1999.
 He was Member of Parliament (MP) for Glasgow Anniesland (formerly Glasgow Garscadden) from 1978 to 2000.
 Dewar was also Member of the Scottish Parliament (MSP) for the equivalent seat from 1999 to 2000.

 Born in Glasgow, Dewar studied history, and later law, at the University of Glasgow.
 Before entering politics, he worked as a solicitor in Glasgow.
-At the age of 28, he was elected to the British House of Commons, representing Aberdeen South from 1966 to 1970.
+At the age of 28, he was elected to the House of Commons, representing Aberdeen South from 1966 to 1970.
 After losing his seat, he returned to law and hosted his own Friday evening talk show on Radio Clyde.
 Dewar was re-elected in the 1978 Glasgow Garscadden by-election and served as the MP until his death in 2000.
 Following Labour's landslide victory in 1997, he was appointed Secretary of State for Scotland by Prime Minister Tony Blair.
 As the Scottish secretary, he was an advocate of Scottish devolution, and campaigned for a Scottish Parliament in the 1997 Scottish devolution referendum.
 Following a successful campaign, Dewar worked on creating the Scotland Act 1998.

 Dewar led the Labour campaign through the first Scottish Parliament election and was elected a Member of the Scottish Parliament (MSP) for Glasgow Anniesland.
 On 7 May 1999, he was appointed Leader of the Labour Party in Scotland and he led coalition talks with the Scottish Liberal Democrats.
 Following successful talks, the Labour-Liberal Democrat coalition was announced.
 Dewar was elected as first minister on 13 May 1999, by a vote of the parliament, and formed the first Scottish Executive cabinet.
-As first minister, he set out the legislative programme for the Executive which included: an Education bill to improve standards in Scottish schools; land reform to give right of access to the countryside, a bill to abolish the feudal system of land tenure; and a bill to establish National Parks in Scotland.
+As first minister, he set out the legislative programme for the Executive which included: an Education bill to improve standards in Scottish schools; land reform to give right of access to the countryside, a bill to abolish the feudal system of land tenure; and a bill to establish national parks in Scotland.

 On 10 October 2000, Dewar sustained a fall, and the following day he died of a brain hemorrhage at the age of 63 while still in office.
 Deputy First Minister Jim Wallace served as the acting first minister, until Henry McLeish was announced to succeed Dewar.
-Often regarded as the "Father of the Nation", Dewar is known for his work and commitment to the re-establishment of the Scottish Parliament and being the inaugural first minister of Scotland.